desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 in a Signaling Zone of fewer labels (such as `example.net`), a zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.

+To keep the size of the Signaling Zones minimal and bulk processing efficient (such as via zone transfers), Child DNS Operators SHOULD remove Signaling Records which are found to have been acted upon.

 ## Parental Agent